Swift Programming for iPhone® and iPad® Applications

 Students learn how to persist data using three different techniques: read and write local files on the device, make asynchronous calls to Web services and parse XML data from the HTTP response, and use Core Data to interact with local SQLite databases.

-Students examine how to work with images, as well use touch and gesture recognizers to respond to complex user interactions like pinch to zoom.
+Students examine how to work with images, as well as use touch and gesture recognizers to respond to complex user interactions like pinch to zoom.
 They learn how to use tab bar controllers to build a multi view app.
 They learn about the life cycle of an iOS app and how to write code to respond to state transitions, including scheduling code to run in background when the app isn't active.

-Throughout the course, students work with the Apple's Cocoa Touch UI Framework.
+Throughout the course, students work with Apple's Cocoa Touch UI Framework.
 They examine how to implement Apple's delegate design pattern which is used in many APIs.
 Students practice these skills by working with pickers and collection views, as well as writing code to capture images with the camera.

 The course emphasizes best programming practices.
 Comprehensive hands on exercises are integrated throughout to reinforce learning and develop real competency.
 Students will create iOS apps using Swift from the ground up, demonstrating the features of Swift, iOS, and its supporting code libraries.